Questions and Answers on Wages

 Do the wages reflect the effect of the COVID-19 pandemic?

-- 2021 wages reflect partial effect of the COVID as 2019 and 2020 data were used in calculations.
-The period covers the year before the pandemic and the year including the complete lockdown.
+- 2022 wages reflect effect of the COVID as 2020 and 2021 data were used in calculations.
+The period covers the year of pandemic complete lockdown and the year of restart.

 - During the pandemic, some occupations saw their wages fluctuate upwards or downwards on a temporary basis.
 An analysis of the data available has shown that in general these fluctuations were not significant.
 Continued analysis will be conducted as more data becomes available in order to thoroughly assess the trends.